 |Featurization||Deep learning learns from the data itself and does not need external intervention.||External intervention is necessary to provide the right input.|

 |Interpretation||Hard to interpret the process of solving the problem.
 Because several neurons collectively solve the problem.||Easy to interpret the process in the machine learning model.
 It has logical reasoning behind it.|

 We have discussed how the Machine learning model and deep learning models are different.
 We use Machine learning when data interpretation is simple (Not to complex), to provide automation in repetitive operations.
-We use deep learning model when we have a very large amount of data, or problem is too complex to solve with machine learning.
-Deep learning needs more resources than that of machine learning, it is expensive but more accurate.
+We use deep learning model when we have a very large amount of data, or a problem is too complex to solve with machine learning.
+Deep learning needs more resources than that machine learning, it is expensive but more accurate.